openshift/installer/docs/user/openstack/customization.md

     This is currently required, but has lower precedence than [the `type` property](#machine-pools) on [the `compute` and `controlPlane` machine-pools](../customization.md#platform-customization).
 * `externalDNS` (optional list of strings): The IP addresses of DNS servers to be used for the DNS resolution of all instances in the cluster
 * `externalNetwork` (required string): The OpenStack external network name to be used for installation.
-* `lbFloatingIP` (required string): Existing Floating IP to associate with the API load balancer.
+* `apiFloatingIP` (required string): Existing Floating IP to associate with the API load balancer.
+* `ingressFloatingIP` (optional string): Existing Floating IP to associate with the Ingress load balancer.
 * `octaviaSupport` (deprecated string): Whether OpenStack supports Octavia (`1` for true or `0` for false)
 * `region` (deprecated string): The OpenStack region where the cluster will be created.
 Currently this value is not used by the installer.
 * `trunkSupport` (deprecated string): Whether OpenStack ports can be trunked (`1` for true or `0` for false)